 6.1 Child-on-child abuse - Leicestershire Music recognises that children sometimes display abusive behaviour themselves and that such incidents or allegations must be referred on for appropriate support and intervention.
+In these cases both children are the 'vistims' and should be treated as such.
 Such abuse will not be tolerated or passed off as "banter," "part of growing up" or "boys being boys".
 This abuse could for example include sexual violence and sexual harassment, initiation/hazing type violence, all forms of bullying, aggrevated child-on-child abuse and physical violence experienced by both boys and girls.
 There are local authority or LSCB guidances and policies to address these concerns including the pupil Behaviour Policy, Anti-bullying Policy, E-safety Policy and "Guidance for schools working with children who display harmful sexual behaviour" (Leicestershire LA Guidance) Where specific risks are identified, a risk assessment will be undertaken in order to ensure the safety of all staff and pupils and to offer appropriate support.